mobingi/alm/docs/markdown/enterprise/doc-cli.md

 **Flags**

-* `--client-id, -i` - your Mobingi client id
+* `--client-id, -i` - Your Mobingi client id.
-* `--client-secret, -s` - your Mobingi client secret
+* `--client-secret, -s` - Your Mobingi client secret.
-* `--grant-type, -g` - grant type.
+* `--grant-type, -g` - Grant type.
 Always set to 'client_credentials'.
-* `--username, -u` - username.
-Not needed as of now.
+* `--username, -u` - Username.
+Not supported as of now.
-* `--password, -p` - password.
-Not needed as of now.
+* `--password, -p` - Password.
+Not supported as of now.
-* `--endpoints` - setup endpoints after login.
+* `--endpoints` - Setup endpoints after login.
 If you have a Mobingi dev or qa account(s), you can set this to 'dev' or 'qa'.

 This is the first command you need to run to use the other commands.
 To login, run